-Whether you’re a Hyde Park native or you’ve just always been curious about this southside gem, these are all the bars you should already have on your bucket list, so make it a point to hit them up in the new year.
+Whether you’re a Hyde Park native or you’ve just always been curious about this southside neighborhood, these are all the bars and restaurants you should already have on your bucket list, so make it a point to hit them up in the new year.
 Believe me, it’s a bunch of good nights waiting to happen.

 These are the 6 best bars in Hyde Park.

-There’s something super quaint about this old dive bar, cornerstoned between a Starbucks and a Saucy Porka.
+There’s something super quaint about this old dive bar in Hyde Park.
 You’d never expect a rager of a night from a bar that doesn’t even go by its legal name—locals refer to it as “Jimmy’s” for the namesake of its owner—but let me be the first to tell you that Woodlawn Tap has it going on.
-They serve burgers for $3.50, house drinks for $4, and plenty of beer for under $5.
+This bar serves burgers for $3.50, house drinks for $4, and plenty of beer for under $5.
 Giving this place the benefit of the doubt is probably the smartest idea you’ll have this year.

 This brewpub actually originates in Michigan and we’re just lucky enough to have a location out here in Hyde Park.
 Jolly Pumpkin brews some delicious concoctions to go along with their weekly $9 pizza specials, so you’d be remiss if you passed this place up.
-The rustic-chic, modern decor pairs perfectly with the atmosphere they’re trying to promote, so make sure to visit them soon—they even have music bingo on Wednesdays, as if you needed more incentive.
+This restaurant features a rustic and modern decor that pairs perfectly with the atmosphere they’re trying to promote.
+Make sure to visit them soon—they even have music bingo on Wednesdays, as if you needed more incentive.

 Fuse ’50s diner-style with a shoreside tavern and you’ve got the Cove Lounge, happily perched near Promontory Point and just a short walk from 57th Street Beach—not that you’re going to be taking a stroll over there anytime soon (read: ridiculously long Chicago winter).
-Cove Lounge is a relatively small space, which makes every experience there totally intimate, especially with the help of the vintage jukebox.
+This restaurant is relatively small, which makes every experience there totally intimate, especially with the help of the vintage jukebox.
 And the lounge sports a mural painted by Chicago locals that you can enjoy while sippin’ on $2.50 Tall Boys.